mhcrnl/Techst-Editor/README.md

 2. Word Search is now more effective
 3. GUI Changes

-I'm working on a Youtube video explaining how to use the API.
+Video on how to use API: https://youtu.be/m1gULbl-8s8